edwardosorio/BookSET/README.md

-# BookSET - BookMarks Social Engineer Tool
+# BookSET - Bookmarks Social Engineer Tool

 A simple script for Post-Exploitation - by @_mrpack